thecoder12/InterviewQuestions/Set-1.md

 Define a function that can receive two integral numbers in string form and compute their sum and then print it in console.

 13.
+Question:
+Write a program which can filter even numbers in a list by using filter function.
+The list is: [1,2,3,4,5,6,7,8,9,10].

+Hints:

+Use filter() to filter some elements in a list.
+Use lambda to define anonymous functions.

+Solution
+li = [1,2,3,4,5,6,7,8,9,10]
+evenNumbers = filter(lambda x: x%2==0, li)
+print evenNumbers

+14.